-A child anxiety attack has a strong physical component and, therefore, it is essential teach children and adolescents how to relax their body.
-A CBT approach to panic disorder will require the therapist to reproduce the physical symptoms a child has during a child anxiety attack while in the therapy session.
+A child anxiety attack has a strong physical component.
+Therefore, it is essential to teach children and adolescents how to relax their bodies.
+A CBT approach to panic disorder will require the therapist to reproduce the physical symptoms a child has during a child's anxiety attack while in the therapy session.
 This is called exposure therapy.
-Kids through are taken through a series of steps to cause sensations that mimic the child anxiety attack, and then practice techniques to control those attacks.
+Kids are taken through a series of steps to cause sensations that mimic the child anxiety attack, and then practice techniques to control those attacks.
 Younger children may require more sessions to help them become more familiar with their bodies.

-Anxiousness is a normal part of growing up but this should lesson as the child grows older.
-If being apart from you is interfering in your child’s daily routine, success in school, or relationships with peers it may be a more serious issue.
+Anxiousness is a normal part of growing up, but this should lessen as the child grows older.
+If being apart from you is interfering in your child’s daily routine, success in school, or relationships with peers, it may be a more serious issue.

-In younger children common symptoms of separation anxiety include: crying, clinging, and panic upon separation from you.
+In younger children, common separation anxiety symptoms include crying, clinging, and panic upon separation from you.

-Test anxiety has become a more common form of anxiety in children since standardized testing has become a tool used to determine whether kids will be promoted.
+Test anxiety has become a more common form of anxiety in children since standardized testing has become a tool used to determine whether schools will promote children.
 Not always, but sometimes test anxiety can be a symptom of a larger problem.
 Please click here to find out about test anxiety in general .
 Please click here to find out about the causes of test anxiety and test anxiety tips and also information about school refusal.

 Social Phobia is one kind of anxiety disorder in children that is more common in adolescents than in young children.
 Symptoms of anxiety in children with social phobia may experience intense shyness uneasiness around strangers.
-When the desire to avoid strangers or people interferes in the development of normal social relatedness, it is abnormal.
+When the desire to avoid strangers or people interferes with average social relatedness, development may require treatment.
 Social Phobia may also lead to isolation and depression in kids.

-One type of social phobia is selective mutism in which the child is unable to speak in social situations.
-Often adults get angry with these children and punish them or try to make them talk, when in reality this is a manifestation of anxiety.
-This is a disorder that actually begins in very young children but may extend in some cases into adolescence.
+One type of social phobia is selective mutism, in which the child is unable to speak in social situations.
+Often adults get angry with these children and punish them or try to make them talk.
+In reality, this is a manifestation of anxiety.
+This disorder begins in very young children but may extend in some cases into adolescence.
 Please click here for more information on social anxiety in a child.

 Symptoms of anxiety in children who have a specific phobia look like intense fears of a circumstance that poses no real danger.
 Phobias are common among young children and usually not debilitating.
-In most cases they are outgrown and do not require treatment.
-However, if a specific phobia in a child becomes debilitating or interferes in the normal daily routine or success at school and with peers, it may require treatment
+In most cases, they are outgrown and do not require treatment.
+However, if a specific phobia in a child becomes debilitating or interferes in the regular daily routine or success at school and with peers, it may require treatment.